abulka/todomvc-ecs/readme.md

 ### Resources

+- [Jecs](https://www.npmjs.com/package/jecs) ECS library used in this project.
+There are others like [GGEntities](https://www.npmjs.com/package/gg-entities) etc.
-- [GUI Showdown ECS](https://abulka.github.io/gui-showdown/main_ecs.html) another example of an app implemented using the MVCA architecture (Javascript, open source)
+- [GUI Showdown ECS](https://abulka.github.io/gui-showdown/main_ecs.html) another example of an app implemented using the ECS architecture (Javascript, open source)
-- [GUI Showdown ECS in Python](https://github.com/abulka/gui-showdown) another example of an app implemented using the MVCA architecture (Python, open source)
+- [GUI Showdown ECS in Python](https://github.com/abulka/gui-showdown) another example of an app implemented using the ECS architecture (Python, open source)
 - Official [TodoMVC project](http://todomvc.com/) with other TodoMVC implementations (e.g. Vue, Angular, React etc.)
 - [GitUML](https://www.gituml.com) diagramming used for this project
 - [Literate Code Mapping](https://github.com/abulka/lcodemaps) diagramming used for this project